LihengHu/ICBPC/README.md

 ****ICBP(Image Clustering Algorithm Based on Predefined Evenly-Distributed Class Centroids)****

-This is a reproducing code for ICBP.
+This is a reproducing code for ICBPC.

-ICBP algorithm is an improvement of the ICAE algorithm, in which only the encoder is used to simplifying network structure, and the loss functions are improved based on cosine distance to achieves better clustering effect.
+The clustering algorithm based on deep neural network clusters by obtaining the optimal feature representation,but the clustering performance is still not ideal in the face of the complexity of the image.This paper presents an image clustering algorithm based on predefined evenly-distributed class centroids(PEDCC) and composite cosine distance.Compared with current popular auto-encoder structure, we design an encoder only network structure with normalized latent features, and two effective loss functions in latent feature space by replacing the Euclidean distance with cosine distance.We find that (1) contrastive learning plays a key role in clustering algorithm and greatly improves the quality of learning latent features; (2)Compared with Euclidean distance, composite cosine distance can be more suitable for the normalized latent features and PEDCC-based Maximum Mean
-Because the decoder is discarded, we no longer use reconstruction constraint loss and Sobel Smooth Loss.The contastive loss and MAE loss are used to make latent features similar between samples and its augmented samples.When we use contrastive loss and MMD, cosine distance is used to replace Eucilidean distance to better fit the PEDCC model.
+Discrepancy(MMD) loss function.

 # Requirements <br>
 You must have the following already installed on your system. <br><br>